Car Insurance for Women Guide

 Why do women pay less for car insurance?

 Women don’t actually pay less for car insurance based on their gender anymore.
-Women were able to get cheaper insurance previously because the premiums were based on statistics that showed men were involved in more car accidents than woman, meaning they carried a lower risk.
+Women were able to get cheaper insurance previously because the premiums were based on statistics that showed women carried an overall lower risk.

 After the Gender Directive was passed by the ECJ, providers can’t offer cheaper car insurance for women.
 There are other factors which providers use to calculate insurance premiums which are affected by differences between gender, such as car choice, but the premiums between men and women have been balanced out.